 LogicMonitor allows you to periodically test website performance and availability from outside of your network, or from Collectors situated within your network.
-The former monitors website accessibility and functionality as experienced by the general public and the latter monitors website accessibility and functionality as experienced by your business’ internal users.
+External web and ping checks monitor website accessibility and functionality as experienced by the general public, while internal web and ping checks run from an LM collector situation within the network monitor website accessibility and functionality as experienced by the business’ internal users.

 LogicMonitor’s websites monitoring functionality is divided into two types of checks: